Home » Budapest » Gellert Spa tickets

 Gellert Spa is one of the biggest natural spring water bath complexes in Central Eastern Europe.

-It has 12 pools – two effervescent bath sections, three outdoor pools and eight thermal baths.
-And besides these, there are numerous saunas, steam rooms, massage rooms, changing facilities (cabins, lockers), restaurant, etc.
+And besides these, there are numerous saunas, steam rooms, massage rooms, changing facilities (cabins, lockers), restaurants, etc.

 On their first visit, most visitors feel lost, and that is why knowing the floor plan of Gellert Spa much in advance helps.